srl-labs/containerlab/docs/manual/kinds/vr-vmx.md

 vr-vmx container can have up to 90 interfaces and uses the following mapping rules:

 * `eth0` - management interface connected to the containerlab management network
-* `eth1` - first data interface, mapped to first data port of vMX line card
+* `eth1` - first data interface, mapped to a first data port of vMX line card
 * `eth2+` - second and subsequent data interface

 When containerlab launches vr-vmx node, it will assign IPv4/6 address to the `eth0` interface.
-These addresses can be used to reach management plane of the router.
+These addresses can be used to reach the management plane of the router.

-Data interfaces `eth1+` needs to be configured with IP addressing manually using CLI/management protocols.
+Data interfaces `eth1+` need to be configured with IP addressing manually using CLI/management protocols.

 ## Features and options